-a.
-The distribution company, in consultation with the Council, will propose the content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all Energy Efficiency and Conservation Procurement resources that are lower cost than supply.
+ac.
+The distribution company, in consultation with the Council, will may propose the additional content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all Energy Efficiency and Conservation Procurement resources that are lower cost than supply.

-xi.
-Multi-year strategies
+xixii.Multi-year strategies

-- a.
-The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
-In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company may separately provide budgets and targets for multi-year strategies.
+- a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
+In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company may separately provide budgets and targets for multiyear strategies.

-xii.
+xiixiii.
 Testimony

-- a.
-The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios; - (2) Prudence; - (3) Reliability; - (4) Environmental Responsibility; and - (5) Cost of Additional Supply compared to measures, programs, and portfolios - b.
-Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.
+- a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios; - (2) Prudence; - (2)(3) Equity; - (3)(4) Reliability; - (4)(5) Environmental Responsibility; and - (5)(6) Cost of Additional Supply compared to measures, programs, and portfolios - Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.